5 Month Old Sleep Routine: Awake Windows, Naps & Bedtime

 Day sleep is typically spread across three naps, with night sleep beginning to lengthen for some babies.

-Feeding at 5 months
+Feeding expectations at 5 months

 At this age, most babies are having around 3–4 milk feeds during the day, with 1–2 feeds overnight still very common.
 Some babies may naturally start to reduce overnight feeds, while others continue to need them a little longer.